MishaGalin/AutoBrightnessControl/README.md

 pixel_density = 60
 divider = round(screenshot.shape[0] / pixel_density)

-# take pixels with a step of 'divider' except the edges
+# Get a submatrix of pixels with a step of 'divider' excluding the edges
 pixels = screenshot[divider::divider, divider::divider]
 ```